Legal Requirements for Businesses: A Checklist

 Placing an AED in your facility is a critical first step, but the responsibility doesn’t end there.
 State and federal laws include specific rules for maintenance, training, and documentation.
 Falling short on these requirements can create serious problems for your organization, turning a life-saving device into a significant liability.
 Ignoring these rules not only puts lives at risk but also exposes your business to legal and financial consequences that are entirely avoidable.
 Let’s walk through what can happen when an AED program isn’t managed correctly.

-The Risk of Liability and Negligence Claims
+Avoiding Costly Liability and Negligence Claims

 One of the biggest risks of non-compliance is being exposed to a negligence lawsuit.
 If someone suffers a cardiac arrest at your facility and the AED fails to work because of a dead battery, expired pads, or improper maintenance, your organization could be held responsible.
 Many business owners believe that simply having an AED protects them, but the opposite can be true if the device isn’t ready for use.
 Courts have shown that providing a faulty AED can be considered worse than providing none at all.
 To protect your organization, you must demonstrate that you’ve followed all maintenance and readiness protocols outlined in your state’s laws.

-Facing Fines and Regulatory Penalties
+The Reality of Fines and Regulatory Penalties

 Beyond civil lawsuits, failing to comply with AED regulations can lead to direct fines and penalties from state or local authorities.
 While federal OSHA guidance is less specific, many states have strict laws that mandate AEDs in certain types of businesses, such as gyms, schools, and large public venues.
 For example, states like California and Illinois require health clubs to have AEDs because of the higher risk of sudden cardiac arrest during exercise.
 If your business falls into one of these categories and you fail an inspection or don’t meet the requirements, you could face costly citations.
 These penalties are designed to enforce compliance and ensure public safety, making them a serious financial concern for any business owner.

-Losing Your Legal Immunity
+How You Could Lose Your Legal Immunity

 Most states have Good Samaritan laws that offer legal protection to organizations that provide and use AEDs in good faith.
 However, this immunity is almost always conditional.
 To be protected, you must follow every requirement in your state’s AED statute, which can include device registration, routine inspections, and staff training.
 According to legal experts, failing to comply with even a single rule could cause you to forfeit your immunity from negligence claims.
 This means one missed inspection or one expired set of pads could be all it takes to expose your organization to a devastating lawsuit.
 Maintaining meticulous records and a consistent maintenance schedule is your best defense.